iAJTin/iPdfWriter/README.txt

 · Added
   -----
+    - Add support for asynchronous calls in solution projects.

+    - Added support for using Span<T> for supported platforms.

+    - Test projects to show asynchronous usage.

     - The functionality of being able to create an instance of the PdfInput class from HTML code has been added.
       For more information, please see sample25.cs

     - A functionality has been added that allows to add or modify the metadata information of a pdf file.
       For more information, please see please see sample26.cs

     - A functionality has been added that allows to add a password to pdf file.
       For more information, please see please see sample27.cs

-      - A functionality has been added that allows to insert an image into a pdf file.
-        For more information, please see please see sample28.cs
+    - A functionality has been added that allows to insert an image into a pdf file For more information, please see please see sample28.cs

 · Changed
   -------